12 Examples of Floor Plans With Dimensions

 Apartment Floor Plans

-Apartments are often on one level, so the floor plans are easier to draw.
+Apartment plans are often on one level, so the layouts are easier to draw.
 But you still have to consider balconies or outdoor spaces.

 You may also indicate the dimensions of the access to the apartment.
 Furniture deliveries can be restricted by a narrow staircase or elevator and you might want to indicate this on your plan.